-Funds will also be provided to conduct motorist and rider awareness training programs.
+Funds will be provided to conduct motorist and rider awareness training programs.
 The training will consist of one-hour sessions that will be offered to both motorists and motorcycle riders to enhance motorist awareness of motorcyclists, improve rider perception, and promote safe riding practices such as riding straight (alcohol awareness).
 In addition, rider coach training and the development of additional Motorcycle Safety Foundation courses will be pursued with the Motor Vehicle Commission.

 MOTORCYCLE SAFETY: BUDGET SUMMARY

-PROJECT NUMBER BUDGET SOURCE
+PROJECT NUMBER PROJECT TITLE BUDGET BUDGET SOURCE

-MC 11-05-01 PUBLIC AWARENESS/ED/TRAINING \$ 50,000 SECTION 402

-MC 11-05-01 PUBLIC AWARENESS/ED/TRAINING \$150,000 SECTION 2010
+MC 12-05-01 PUBLIC AWARENESS/ED/TRAINING \$150,000 SECTION 2010

-402 TOTAL \$ 50,000

 2010 TOTAL \$150,000

-TOTAL ALL FUNDS \$200,000
+TOTAL ALL FUNDS \$150,000